-Mike Pegues is in his third year as a Xavier assistant coach.
+Mike Pegues has completed three years as a Xavier assistant coach.
 He has been involved in all facets of the program, including recruiting and on court coaching.
 He has been the primary big man coach.
-Pegues is the main point man for Xavier's recruiting efforts on the East Coast.
-Xavier's incoming recruiting class is ranked among the top 20 in the country.
+Pegues is the main point man for Xavier's recruiting efforts on the East Coast and has been a big part of Xavier's recent recruiting classes that have garnered national attention.

 Before coming to Xavier, Pegues spent two seasons as an assistant coach at his alma mater, the University of Delaware, under head coach Monté Ross.
 Delaware finished 18-14 in Pegues' final season, including 12-6 in the CAA.
 Pegues, a 2000 UD graduate with a degree in communications, served as video coordinator at Virginia Commonwealth during the 2009-10 season, helping the Rams to a record of 27-9 and the Collegiate Basketball Invitational title.

 "Mike has a tremendous pedigree," said Xavier head coach Chris Mack.
 "As a high school player Mike was coached by the legendary Morgan Wooten and then established himself as the University of Delaware's all-time leading scorer.
 He did it with an IQ for the game he learned at a young age.
 He's used that gift to help develop post players both at Delaware and here at Xavier.
 I'm excited about Mike's future."